 Located on the same block of Mission Street, the Cartoon Art Museum, the only one of its kind on the West Coast, displays rotating exhibitions of art from comic books, animated movies, magazines, advertisements and newspapers as well as sculpture and video, with works dating from the 1730s to the present.
 The museum exhibits range from a children’s gallery and caricatures to editorial cartoons, the avant-garde and underground comics.
 The first Tuesday of every month is “pay what you wish day.”

-Housed within the walls of San Francisco’s landmark Palace of Fine Arts in the Marina District, the Exploratorium is a playground for ideas.
+At its new location along the waterfront at Pier 15, the Exploratorium is a playground for ideas.
 In the vanguard of the movement of the “museum as an educational center,” the Exploratorium offers hundreds of interactive exhibits in the areas of science, art and human perception.
-Admission is free the first Wednesday of every month.
+Admission is free on 5 select days each year.

 The Wells Fargo History Museum in the heart of San Francisco’s Financial District takes visitors back to the Gold Rush era with its displays of gold nuggets, rare artifacts, interactive exhibits and a stagecoach that visitors can hop aboard.
 Always free.

 The one-of-a-kind San Francisco Cable Car Museum deserves special attention.
 In the historic Cable Car Barn & Powerhouse, the site where the cable system has operated since 1907, visitors can view the actual cable winding machinery as it reels 11 miles of steel at a steady pace of nine-and-a-half miles per hour.
 Antique cable cars are also on display, including the first one dating from 1873.
 Always free.
 It only takes $5 to ride a cable car, the only moving national historic landmark in America, to the museum via the Powell-Hyde or Powell-Mason lines.